 I met my son in the hotel and we enjoyed an authentic sushi dinner at a nearby restaurant.
 I was impressed with how quiet the streets were at 10:00 p.m. in the Asakusa neighborhood of Tokyo.
 Most people use the public transportation and many were riding bicycles on the sidewalks, so cars aren’t really as important.
 For a busy city with a population of 13 million, the streets are impressively quiet with no horns honking.
 That must be a New York City thing?

 The next morning we met our group for breakfast which was included at the hotel and then a walking tour to the city’s oldest temple called Senso-ji.
 Next we walked through a lively market filled with unfamiliar food and souvenirs.
 We boarded a boat and took a cruise down the Sumida River to the Hamarikyu Gardens where we enjoyed green tea in the Shogun’s old house on the pond.

 This small coastal town is located about one hour by train from Tokyo.
-It has some pretty hiking trails around the town that lead to a number of ancient temples and shrine including the famous giant bronze Buddha.
+It has some pretty hiking trails around the town that lead to a number of ancient temples and shrines including the famous giant bronze Buddha.
 One member of our tour group went for a run down to the water which entertains surfers I am told.
 We had fun exploring the area near our hotel and found a super small bar/restaurant where my son was able to use his knowledge of Japanese to speak with the cook, bartender and one other patron.
 He even ate a giant whelk, a sea snail, that was offered to him.
 Quite the Anthony Bourdain experience.